Hans0514/HansRep/gitStart/ReadMe.txt

-the first file gitted to github
+the first file gitted to github！
+6.1 test git using in vs code